fsfe/reuse-tool/docs/usage.rst

 everything following it is considered a valid copyright notice, even if the copyright notice is not compliant with the specification.

-When running ``reuse lint``, the root of the project is automatically found if the working directory is inside a git repository.
+When running ``reuse``, the root of the project is automatically found if the working directory is inside a git repository.
 Otherwise, it treats the working directory or the specified directory as the root of the project.
+You can override the root of the project with the ``--root`` optional argument.

 Git submodules are automatically ignored unless ``--include-submodules`` is passed as optional argument.